-This post will explain the economics behind how the Quantstamp Security Network currently is designed so we can understand how node operators can earn QSP and how much smart contract scans cost for users.
+This post will explain the economics of the Quantstamp Security Network which allow trustworthy scan results to be achieved with a decentralized network.
 The two major influences to the economics of the Quantstamp Security Network are the price floor, and supply and demand.

 The Price Floor

-If a user wants to scan a smart contract, the minimum they must offer to pay is 1000 QSP.
+If a user wants to scan a smart contract, the network sets a minimum price of 1000 QSP.
 Any scan offered below this threshold will automatically be rejected by the network.
-Users can choose to offer to pay more than 1000 QSP for a scan, but we will explain why they might do that later in this post.
+Users can choose to offer to pay more than 1000 QSP for a scan, and we will explain why they might do that later in this post.

 Comparing to the Economics of an Ethereum Base Transaction

-Aside from the minimum price floor, the economics of the Quantstamp Security Network is similar to how gas prices work on the Ethereum.
+Aside from the minimum price floor, the economics of the Quantstamp Security Network is similar to how gas prices work on other decentralized networks like Ethereum.
 When you pay for an Ethereum transaction directly on the blockchain level, you are making a bid to miners to include your transaction in a block with limited capacity.
 Only so much data can be stored in each block.

 When there is not enough space to include all pending transactions in the next block, miners prioritize transactions that pay more per unit of data because it increases their profit.
 Consequently, Ethereum users can increase the likelihood of including their transaction in the next block by paying a higher gas price.